-Steven J. Ristorcelli, C.P.G., P.G, and Joseph Schlitt, MMSA QP, have acted as "Qualified Persons" under NI 43-101 in connection with the Iron Creek Technical Report and have reviewed and approved the information related to the Iron Creek Project in this AIF.
+Martin Perron, P.Eng.
+Marc R. Beauvais, P. Eng, Pierre Roy, P. Eng. and Eric Kinnan, P.Geo., have acted as "Qualified Persons" under NI 43-101 in connection with the Technical Report and have reviewed and approved the information related to the Iron Creek Project in this AIF.

-All other scientific and technical information in this annual information form has been reviewed and approved by Dan Pace, Principal Geologist at Electra, who is a "Qualified Person" under NI 43-101.
+All other scientific and technical information in this annual information form has been reviewed and approved by Martin Perron, P. Eng., an independent consultant at InnovExplo Inc., who is a "Qualified Person" under NI 43-101.